Pinnacle Administration

 Dr. Shelly L. Shope

 Dr. Shope earned her Doctorate in Educational Leadership and MSA in School Administration from Gardner-Webb University.
 She received her B.S. in Elementary Education from the University of North Carolina at Charlotte.
-Working in education for 25 years has allowed Dr. Shope to experience many roles.
-She has worked as a teacher at the elementary level as well as an adjunct professor for Queens University in their Master's program for School Administrators.
+Working in education for 28 years has allowed Dr. Shope to experience many roles.
+She has worked as a teacher, as well as an adjunct professor for Queens University in their Master's program for School Administrators.
 Dr. Shope was also an adjunct professor teaching Educational Technology at the college level.
 She has served in an administrative capacity for over 20 years.
 Dr. Shope has served as an assistant principal, principal, Director of Title I, and Executive Director of K-8 Instruction.
 Dr. Shope has coached teachers and principals throughout her administrative career.
 Each of these former experiences has allowed her to continue the development of her passion for working with students, teachers and administrators.
-It is her goal to help support teachers, staff, students, and parents as we continue to build the tradition of excellence that is Pinnacle Classical Academy.
+It is her goal to continue to build the tradition of excellence that is Pinnacle Classical Academy.

-Dr. Shope lives in Shelby, NC.
-She is married to Chris Shope and has 2 children Xan, and Hailey, and their English Bulldog Charli.
+Dr. Shope lives in Crouse, NC.
+She and her husband Chris have 2 children Xan, and Hailey, and their English Bulldog Charli.

 Mrs. Laura Beth Richardson